HMS-IAC/bobiac-juv-notebook/README.md

 juv run --with=pyqt6 notebook.ipynb # additional dependencies for this session (not saved) juv run --jupyter=nbclassic notebook.ipynb -- --no-browser # pass additional arguments to Jupyter
 ```

+## Course Structure

+The course materials are organized in the following folders:

+- `00_intro_bioimage_analysis/`: Introduction to bioimage analysis concepts and tools
+- `01_intro_fluorescence_microscopy/`: Basics of fluorescence microscopy
+- `02_intro_python_1/`: First part of Python programming introduction
+- `03_intro_python_2/`: Second part of Python programming introduction

+Each folder contains Jupyter notebooks, both the teacher version and the student version.